-The challenges of SAM in the Cloud
+The challenges of Cloud Software Asset Management

 Dr. Matthias Vianden, Head of Solutions Development, talks about the changes of SAM and cloud challenges companies will face concerning Saas, IaaS, and PaaS.

-Expand your horizon with our cloud specific blog posts
+Expand your horizon with our cloud-specific blog posts

-How to Choose an IaaS Cloud Providers
+How to Choose an IaaS Cloud Provider

 How to decide between service providers like Amazon AWS or Microsoft Azure to find the best solution to fit your needs.